autoplot/documentation/javadoc/org/das2/qds/util/AutoHistogram.md

-# org.das2.qds.util.AutoHistogramSelf-configuring histogram dynamically adjusts range and bin size as data
+# org.das2.qds.util.AutoHistogram

- is added.
+Self-configuring histogram dynamically adjusts range and bin size as data is added.
 Also it tries to identify outlier points, which are available as a {@code Map<Double,Integer>} going from value to number observed.
 Also for each bin, we keep track of a running mean and variance, which are useful for identifying continuous bins and total moments.
 Introduced to support automatic cadence algorithm, should be generally useful in data discovery.

-AutoHistogram( )
+# AutoHistogram( )

 ***